solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/javascript/instructions/01-sdk-connect.md

     node script.js
     ```

-1. The script will now output the name of the account and the first writable region.
-For example, if you named the account **dp420**, and the first writable region was **West US 2**, the script would output:
+1. The script will now output the default consistency level of the account and the first writable region.
+For example, if default consistency level for the account is **Session**, and the first writable region was **East US**, the script would output:

     ```text
-    Account Name:   dp420
+    Consistency Policy: Session
-    Primary Region: West US 2
+    Primary Region: East US
     ```

 1. Close the integrated terminal.